wuzhihui819/antVel/README.md

 composer update/install
 ```

-After install you need to create the data tables for your antVel installation running:
+After install be sure to create  your database and define your environment variables in your .env file.
+Then you have to create the Antvel schema running artisan migrate command:

 ```
 php artisan migrate:refresh
 ```

-Or if you want to create the data tables and load data for a functional demo you can run:
+Or if you want to create the schema and load data for a functional demo you can run:

 ```
 php artisan migrate:refresh --seed